Seven night sky spectacles to watch for in 2026

 Partial lunar eclipse

-A partial lunar eclipse is visible above Surrey Quays, London, UK, in March 2025
+A partial lunar eclipse is visible above Surrey Quays, London, in March 2025

-August 2026 will also see a partial lunar eclipse visible from the UK.
+A partial lunar eclipse will also be visible from the UK later that month.
 This happens when the Earth is between the Sun and the Moon and part of its shadow covers the Moon.

-It takes place on 28 August where around 90% of the Moon will be darkened by the Earth's shadow.
+It takes place on 28 August and around 90% of the Moon will be darkened by the Earth's shadow.

 Lunar eclipses are safe to view with the naked eye as they only reflect sunlight.
-Top tips are to minimise light in your vicinity and watch from a spot where your view is not obstructed by tall buildings or trees.
 Check the BBC Weather forecast beforehand online or on your app and hope for a cloud-free sky.

 Another good year for the Northern Lights

-The Northern Lights, or Aurora Borealis, graced our skies multiple times in 2025, as the Sun's 11-year cycle of activity peaked.
+The Northern Lights, or aurora borealis, graced our skies many times in 2025 as the Sun's 11-year cycle of activity peaked.

-Solar activity is expected to remain elevated for the first part of 2026, before the Sun enters its declining phase which leads back to the next solar minimum around 2030.
+Solar activity is expected to remain elevated for the first part of 2026, before it starts to decline to reach a the solar minimum around 2030.

-Aurora displays are caused by charged particles from the Sun colliding with gases in the Earth's atmosphere around the magnetic poles.
-The most vivid auroras occur when the Sun emits large clouds of particles called Coronal Mass Ejections (CME's).
+The displays are caused by charged particles from the Sun colliding with gases in the Earth's atmosphere around the magnetic poles.
+The most vivid auroras occur when the Sun emits large clouds of particles called Coronal Mass Ejections.

-Aurora appear as bright, swirling beacons of light that range in colour from red to purple and green to blue.
-Beautiful multicoloured light displays were captured spectacularly by BBC Weather Watchers in 2025.
+Auroras appear as bright, moving areas of light in the sky that range in colour from red to purple and green to blue.
+They were spotted the length and breadth of the UK last year and photographed by the BBC Weather Watchers.